|

 You will come with one of uswith Rumil or Orophin,

-that is, said Haldir, indicating his own sling.
-He
+that is, said Haldir, indicating his sling.
+He will

 But I have never been in deep water